Notice of Privacy Practices

 Health Information Exchange (HIE) We may provide your information to a HIE in which we participate.
 We may share information about you through HIEs for treatment, payment, health care operations, or research purposes.
 The HIE is a secure computer system that allows other providers involved in your care to share information with one another (as long as they are a participant of the HIE).
 Sharing your information with the HIE is beneficial should you need to see a healthcare provider, other than your primary care provider.
 For example, if you went to the emergency department at a participating hospital, they may have access to portions of your medical information (i.e. your medical conditions, medications, allergies, laboratory results – from your other healthcare providers).
 The sharing of this information will facilitate more informed decisions about your care.
 It will not include any information about you that federal law prohibits sharing without your written authorization, such as psychotherapy notes and substance abuse treatment records.

-Coastal Horizons Center Inc. is a participant with both the local and state HIE referred to as Coastal Connect and NC HealthConnex.
-You may opt out and disable access to your health information available through either one or both HIEs if you so choose by visiting the websites below.
+Coastal Horizons Center Inc. is a participant with the state HIE referred to as NC HealthConnex.
+You may opt out and disable access to your health information available through the HIE if you so choose by visiting the website below.
 Please be sure to follow the specific instructions provided regarding completing and submitting forms.
 It may take several business days for your request to go into effect.

 Complete the Opt-Out Form per the instructions provided.
 Once you have opted out, if at any point you decide you would like to participate, revisit the website and complete the Rescind Opt-Out section of the form.